jpfutalef/DynamicStochasticElectricVRP/README.md

 2. Update the repository in your computer by doing ``git fetch`` and then ``git pull``.

-3. Check your Python executable provides all pacagesin *requirements.txt*.
+3. Check your Python executable provides all packages in the *requirements.txt* file.
     * If using Anaconda: you can install them by running ``conda install  --file requirements.txt``